-Some car hire companies will "block off" some money on your credit card so that if you do damage the car, they know you have the funds available to pay for it.
-Of course, if you do have to pay for damage, you'll be able to claim this back from your insurance4carhire.com policy.
+Some car hire companies will put a credit card block when you hire a car so that if you do damage the car, they know you have the funds available to pay for it.
+Of course, if you do have to pay for damage, you'll be able to claim this back from your car hire excess insurance policy.
 However, you will need to check the limit on your credit card and check how much your car hire company will need to block off.

 If for example your credit limit is £1000 and the car hire company needs to block off £900, you might find yourself short of money before your holiday has even started.

-Some car hire companies will offer you their insurance to reduce this blocked off amount but if you've already bought an insurance4carhire.com policy this will feel like an unnecessary expense.
+Some car hire companies will offer you their insurance to reduce this credit card block but if you've already bought an insurance4carhire policy this will feel like an unnecessary expense.
 Unfortunately however, there's no way around this.
-The best course of action is to shop around before you book your hire car to find a company which doesn't require much of a deposit from your credit card.
+The best course of action is to shop around before you book your hire car to find a car hire company which doesn't require much of a deposit from your credit card.

 It’s one of the most common hidden charges.
 Make sure you know how much fuel should be in the tank before returning the vehicle.
 There are normally two different procedures: